Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Final comments: multiple concentrating solutions to

-\end{thm} Since the proofs are similar to those given in section $5$ in \cite{ADCDS}, we only point out the main differences.
-For the proof of the critical version of Lemma $5.1$ in \cite{ADCDS}, we only have to replace in formula $(67)$ in \cite{ADCDS} the term
+\end{thm} Since the proof of Theorem \ref{thm2} is similar to the one of \cite[Theorem 1.2]{ADCDS}, we only point out the main differences.
+For the proof of the critical version of \cite[Lemma 5.1]{ADCDS}, we only need to replace in formula $(67)$ in \cite{ADCDS} the term

 by the term